elfvingralf/gemini-vision-node-example/README.md

 This repo is a NodeJS example of how to upload images and videos to Google's Gemini Vision API.
 It consists of a simple terminal-based user interface where you're asked if you want to upload a file, select which file, and provide your prompt, and get the response from Gemini.

-It's intended to give a simple end-to-end example of making a Gemini API call with files.
+It's intended to give a simple end-to-end example of making a Gemini API call with files, and is accompanied by a [video tutorial of this project](https://www.youtube.com/watch?v=y2MNU8SCiKQ).

-If you're new to Google Cloud and/or prefer [a video tutorial of this project](https://www.youtube.com/watch?v=y2MNU8SCiKQ).

 ## Getting started